X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 The program then creates a suspended child process and inject Snake Keylogger payload into the child process.
 It then resumes the child process to run.
 Then the parent process exits

-All process hollowing funcionality are under `UeAupokA536JGhxDyO.sW3Asla2NyvByhVDAa.Fgxk5Jy1sG()` method.
+All process hollowing functionality are under `UeAupokA536JGhxDyO.sW3Asla2NyvByhVDAa.Fgxk5Jy1sG()` method.

 - Create new process